N0FreeLunch/N0FreeLunch/README.md

 Haskell : To learn mathematical logic and to understand turing machine

-Verilog : To make system with bool language
+Verilog : To make system with Boolean algebra

+---

+### Work
+- advertise server
+- advertise network

 <!---
 N0FreeLunch/N0FreeLunch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.